Digital Maps and Geospatial Data | Princeton University

 - Africa, Eastern

-- Caravans—Africa, Eastern, Africa, Eastern—Description and travel—Maps, Ethnology—Africa, Eastern, Indigenous peoples—Africa, Eastern, Africa, Eastern—Maps, Kenya—Maps, and Tanzania—Maps
+- Caravans—Africa, Eastern, Africa, Eastern—Description and travel—Maps, Ethnology—Africa, Eastern, Indigenous peoples—Africa, Eastern, Africa, Eastern—Maps, Kenya—Maps, Tanzania—Maps, Physical maps, and Thematic maps

 - Call number: